University Library Contributions to Student Success

 To protect the privacy of student data, complete copies of these reports are available only by request; please email the Assessment Librarian, Laura Wimberley, for more details.

-The next assessment of Oviatt Library contributions to student success is an examination of the impact of course reserves and Affordable Learning Solutions on the pass/fail rate and achievement gap in undergraduate courses; a report will be available by spring 2020.
+The next assessment of the University Library's contributions to student success is an examination of the impact of course reserves and Affordable Learning Solutions on the pass/fail rate and achievement gap in undergraduate courses; a report will be available by spring 2020.
 The student survey will recur in alternating years and is next slated for November 2020.

-The Library Assessment Committee will serve to: a) investigate and recommend methods for assessing library outcomes including, but not limited to: information competence, library collections, and library services; b) promote participation in library assessment projects;. c) assist in the review and interpretation of assessment data; and d) recommend changes to the Library Assessment Plan as needed.
-The Library Assessment Committee may form specialized subcommittees to review and develop recommendations concerning specific aspects of the Committee's Charge.
+The Library Assessment and Student Success Committee will serve to: a) investigate and recommend methods for assessing library outcomes including, but not limited to: information competence, library collections, library services, and impact on student success; b) promote participation in library assessment projects and campus and systemwide student success initiatives; c) assist in the review and interpretation of assessment data; and d) recommend changes to implement findings of assessment projects to further student success.

 The Committee will consult with other library committees, departments, and personnel, as well as relevant campus entities as appropriate.